While many colleges say they are test optional, that’s not the whole story.

 Use Your Scores to Your Advantage

 Taking the SAT is strong evidence that you're ready for college and have what colleges are looking for.
-You can choose to only send your best scores to colleges, and many schools will send you offers automatically.
+You can choose to only send your best scores to colleges, and many schools will offer merit scholarships based on your scores.

 The PSAT/NMSQT Prepared You for This